arkency/posts/posts/2015-05-16-start-using-es6-with-rails-today.md

 ### Using Sprockets with `sprockets-es6` gem

 On babel website we can find link to `sprockets-es6` gem, which enables ES6 transpiling for sprockets.
-Unfortunately it does not come without problems - the gem requires `sprockets` in version `>= 3.0.0`.
+Unfortunately it does not come without problems - the gem requires `sprockets` in version `~3.0.0.beta`.
 By default babel converts ES6 modules to CommonJS modules.
 Two gems providing CommonJS (`browserify-rails` and `sprockets-commonjs`) requires `sprockets` to be in version lower than 3.0.0.

 You can try using other gem to get JavaScript packaging like [requirejs-rails gem](https://rubygems.org/gems/requirejs-rails/versions/0.9.5).
-Remember to register ES6 transformer with valid option in Sprockets.
+Remember to register ES6 module transformer with valid option in Sprockets.
 See this [test file](https://github.com/josh/sprockets-es6/blob/master/test/test_es6.rb) for example usage.

 If you decide to go with this method, you just need to put these two files in Gemfile.